SanketUpadhyay01/World_bank_pipeline/README.md

 pip install -r requirements.txt
 ```

-Set up your MySQL database and create a database for the project.
+Set up your MySQL database by running scripts from the utils folder.

 Update the database connection settings in the .env file.